Ask the expert panel – The owner of Little Angels Nursery gives us her take on School ReadinessMay 3, 2019 12:19 pm

 We aim to work in partnership with parents and guardians to help with this transition.
-We like to identify any areas of weaknesses and turn this into a positive through observing and tracking each child’s development, using documents such as tracking and progress summaries.
+We like to identify any areas of weaknesses and turn these into positive ones through observing and tracking each child’s development, using documents such as tracking and progress summaries.

 Family engagement is vital for school readiness.
-How do you ensure you are actively working with parents on the lead up to their child starting school?
+How do you ensure you are actively working with parents in the lead-up to their child starting school?

 We are always actively engaged with parents.
 We meet and have a mini-parents meeting every 3 months.
 We sit down and discuss where they think as parents/guardians we need to work on as each child is unique.

-What would your advice be for a setting wishing to develop their efforts in regard to school readiness?
+What would your advice be for a setting wishing to develop its efforts in regard to school readiness?